stvnwn/croquis-cafe-scraper/README.md

 Subdirectories are named after models.

-Photos in a subdirectory are numbered from 1 to the total number of photos for the corresponding model.
+Photos in a subdirectory are numbered from 0 to the total number of photos for the corresponding model, minus 1.

 If the scraper cannot download a photo, the photo's number is skipped.